 100 https://ppa.launchpadcontent.net/deadsnakes/ppa/ubuntu noble/main amd64 Packages

-On Ubuntu 22.04, the repository line shows jammy.
+On Ubuntu 26.04, the repository line shows resolute; on Ubuntu 22.04, it shows jammy.
+Exact patch revisions change as the PPA updates.
 With pinning enabled, APT may show the repository source line at 100 while the package version line shows 700, which means the package-specific pin is active.
 If you skip pinning, the version priority is usually 500.
-If the candidate version is (none), the PPA does not have packages yet, so use the source build method until builds are published.
+If the candidate version is (none), confirm the PPA was added for your codename and rerun sudo apt update.

 Install Python 3.13 from the PPA: